salesforce-heroku-workshops/java-play-workshop/00-setting-up-your-environment.md

   When you created your account, the Heroku website directs you to download the Heroku toolbelt.
 It is available from the [Heroku toolbelt website](http://toolbelt.heroku.com) if you do not have it on your development machine.

-  Install the Heroku toolbelt version for your operating system.
-You can test it is installed by using the command `heroku` which will list out the Heroku tasks you can do from the command line.
+  Install the Heroku toolbelt version for your operating system and test it is installed by using the following command

+    heroku

+  If the Heroku toolbelt is correctly installed, you will see a list of the Heroku tasks you can carry out.

 ## Setting up secure access to Heroku (public key)

-  When you deploy your application, you use a secure shell (SSH) connection to Heroku.
-This SSH connection requires you to add a public key (RSA key) to your Heroku account.
-Your public key identifies you to Heroku using the email address you used when creating your account.
+  When you deploy your application to Heroku it uses a secure shell (SSH) connection.
+This ensures your code is transfered securly and allows a secure way for Heroku to confirm you are authorised to access the application on Heroku.
+This SSH connection requires you to add a public key to your Heroku account.

+  The first time you work with Heroku you can use the following command to create a public key for you or upload any existing public key you may have:

+    heroku login

   If you create your own key, ensure that the public key has your email as a comment.

-  When you run `heroku login` to connect to Heroku it will detect any public key you already have and upload it if possible to Heroku.
-If you do not have a public key then heroku will  created for you.
+For example, to create a key with the email address foo@bar.com you use the following command:

+    ssh-keygen -t rsa -C "foo@bar.com"

+  To check what keys have been added to your Heroku account, using the following command:

+    heroku keys

+  If you need to add a new key to heroku, use the following command:

+    heroku keys:add

+  If you have only one public key, this command will just add it to heroku.
+If you have more than one pubic key then heroku will prompt you as to which key you want to add.

 ## Java SE 6 or greater (application requirement)